HarmonizedMRI/SMS-EPI/example/README.md

 get_acs_data;                  % get individual slice (ACS) data for slice GRAPPA recon_timeseries;              % do slice GRAPPA reconstruction
 ```

+## Example data files

+To test the reconstruction step, you may download example phantom and human data files
+acquired on GE and/or Siemens scanners at the following link: TODO

 ## TODO
    * blip up/down spin-echo scan for distortion correction